xanimal37/EventTrackerProject/README.md

 This app lacks a front end and all results are formatted as JSON.

 ## Entities
-- Animal (CREATE, UPDATE, DELETE, GET BY ID, GET ALL, SEARCH BY NICKNAME)
+- Animal (CREATE, UPDATE, DELETE, GET BY ID, GET ALL, SEARCH BY NICKNAME, GET ALL ANIMALS OF SPECIES)
 - Feeding (GET ALL BY ANIMAL ID, GET BY ANIMAL ID AND DATE/TIME RANGE)
 - Species (GET ALL)